lvgl/lv_port_stm32h7b3i_disco/README.md

 This method simply writes pixels one by one using loops.

 #### 2. dma2d
 This method uses the dma2d hardware accelerator available on the development board to speed up the rendering performance.
-Compared to the "simple" method, the use of dma2d significantly improves its rendering performance.
+Compared to the "simple" method, this method significantly improves its rendering performance.

 ## How to change the rendering mode
 Navigate to "hal_stm_lvgl/tft/tft.c" and change the defines for simple and dma2d to either "0" or "1".